Data Wrangling Blocks

 Select which column contains values for new column names (names_from) and which column contains cell values (values_from).
 The id_cols parameter specifies which columns identify each row.
 If empty, all columns not in names_from or values_from are used as identifiers.

-The names_prefix option adds a prefix to new column names.
-The values_fill parameter provides a value for missing combinations (e.g., “0” or leave as NA).
+The “Show advanced options” section provides names_prefix (adds a prefix to new column names) and values_fill (provides a value for missing combinations).
 This is useful for creating crosstabs, pivot tables, or comparing values across categories.

 Pivot wider block interface